Wavelyio/wavely-docs/docs/webhooks/sim-card-state-change.md

 Indicates that a SIM card has changed its IMSI state.

-For example, the SIM card was activated by a user.
+For example, a user activates or suspends the SIM card.

 ## Payload